Skin Cancer & Dermatology Institute specializes in the diagnosis and treatment of a wide array of skin conditions, diseases, and cancers.

 Actinic keratosis (AK) is a dry, scaly patch that forms on the skin resulting from years of sun exposure.
 AK lesions can take a variety of appearances, but they are typically scaly (with a sandpaper-like feel) and range in color from skin-toned to reddish-brown.
 Learn more about AKs and AK treatments here.Learn More

 These are known as age spots, sun spots, liver spots, or solar lentigines.
 They are small, flat, round spots on the skin that begin to appear later in life on sun-exposed areas.
 Read more about age spots here.Learn More

-Collagen and elastin production increases as you age, which leads to aging skin.
+Collagen and elastin production decreases as you age, which leads to aging skin.
 This means the skin loses its shape and starts to sag.
-[PRACTICE NAME] can help you treat aging skin.
+Skin Cancer and Dermatology Institute can help you treat aging skin.
 Read more about aging skin and what you can do for it here.Learn More

 Angiomas are benign growths made up of small blood vessels.
 They can appear anywhere on the body.
 The three most common types are spider angiomas, angiokeratomas, and cherry angiomas.
 Learn more about angiomas and how to remove them here.Learn More